AdamKyle/flare/resources/info/tips/section-1.md

 While we do so, we want to sacrifice 10% of the xp we would gain, to train the skill (in my case accuracy, one second) we have selected.

 I want you, the player, to think for second what skill you would need to train - I'll give a hint, non casters should focus on Accuracy, While Casters should focus on Casting Accuracy.
-Except prophets.
+Except Prophets.

 Prophets are mostly healing based class, who would benefit from going the Attack and Cast or Cast and Attack route.
 So for them, I would suggest you train Accuracy.
+This way you can buy a healing spell, equip it and use either Cast and Attack or Attack and cast and heal your self as you attack.

+Prophets healing spells can never miss and healing spells have a chance to resurrect you and heal you again!

-Don't focus on the other skills right now.
+Don't focus on the other [skills](/information/skills) right now, we shall detail some of those a bit later

 > ### ATTN!!
 >
 > If you picked casting accuracy, once this hour of auto battle is up, you should be able to select cast as your preferred attack
-> style - assuming you have a damage spell equipped, which you cn get from the shop.
+> style - assuming you have a damage spell equipped, which you can get from the shop.
+This really only applies to Heretics.

 The reason we are doing this is because of that factions tab.
 To get the 500 kills we need an automatic way to farm the kills.
 There is no downside to doing this, there is but one rule: **YOU MUST STAY LOGGED IN**.
 Put the game into another tab or browser, I don't care.
 But if your session dies or you log out - your attack automation will stop.